h1st-ai/h1st/docs/source/concepts/object-model.rst

 PredictiveModel
 ###############
-A PredictiveModel Is a Model that interpolates or extrapolates, more generally, it outputs inferences based on the parameters within it.
-The parameters may be externally set, or automatically learned from the data.
+A PredictiveModel is a Model that interpolates or extrapolates, more generally, outputs inferences based on the parameters within it.
+The parameters may be externally set, implemented as rules within the Model, or automatically learned from the data.
+It extends the root Model adding in a predict() function to support standard inference schema, but this function simply aliases the Model.process() function, which should to implemented by the user to enable Model functionality.

 MLModel
 #######
-An MLModel Is a PredictiveModel that gets its parameters via machine learning.
-It has a standardized API including methods such as load_data(), explore(), train(), predict(), evaluate() etc.
+An MLModel is a PredictiveModel that gets its parameters via machine learning.
+It provides a standardized API with predict(), persist() and load_param() functions.
+User's extending the MLModel need only implment a process() function, and the framework with enable model storage and loading.
+These models also have `stats` and `metrics` attributes which are persisted along with the model and store model metadata and evaluation metrics.

 RuleBasedModel
 ##############
-A RuleBasedModel Is a PredictiveModel that follows Boolean logic at its core.
+A RuleBasedModel is a PredictiveModel that follows Boolean logic at its core.

 FuzzyLogicModel
 ###############
-A FuzzyLogicModel Is a PredictiveModel that uses fuzzy logic for its outputs.
+A FuzzyLogicModel is a PredictiveModel that uses fuzzy logic for its outputs.

 KalmanFilterModel
 #################
-A FuzzyLogicModel Is a PredictiveModel that uses Kalman filters for its inferences.
+A FuzzyLogicModel is a PredictiveModel that uses Kalman filters for its inferences.

+Modeler
+#######
+Many models, especially those who parameters are inferred from data, require training in order to reach a usuable form.
+These models should have an accompanying Modeler to handle all processes related to Model creation.
+In the simplest case a modeler must implement a build() function which outputs a trained H1st Model, but can also include processes sucha as data loading, preprocessing, train-test splits, and model evaluation.
+In this way, the Operation and Creation processes are kept distinctly separate, and as new data is generated, Modelers can update Model in separate production processes so as not to interfere with system operation.

 H1st Object Capabilities
 ########################